rodolfomansan/rodolfomansan.github.io/metrics.md

 `clicked` | *string* | Name of the triggered metric.
 `callback` | *string or function* | Function to be executed after the clickTrack is registered.

+If an element is passed as the first argument, *tntLib* automatically fills `t1234.clickedElement` with its *jQuery object* whenever a click is triggered, allowing the usage of the parameter inside the callbacks.

 ```javascript
 t1234.clickTrack('1234_test');
 ```